 History of the BWCA and Quetico Park Wildernesses

+History of the BWCA and Quetico is fascinating.
 North of Lake Superior along a 210-mile stretch of the Minnesota — Ontario border is a land that nature appears to have dumped in the blender and totally mixed up.
-In an area half the size of New Jersey, maps show at least 5,000 lakes and connecting rivers.
-These were carved out of the ancient bedrock by the glaciation of the last ice age.
+It is an area half the size of New Jersey.
+Maps show at least 5,000 lakes and connecting rivers.
+These are carved out of the ancient bedrock by the glaciation of the last ice age.
 The waterways don't lay out in any meaningful pattern and they and their flowages take on a random appearance.
 It is tough to make sense of, that's for sure.

 Creation of the BWCA and Quetico Provincial Park